tarynelise/nextJS-portfolio/posts/personal-branding-for-dream-job.md

 I taught myself very basic HTML and CSS when I was a kid and I always loved building websites.
 I had no idea that it was a career that I could have though.
 I wasn’t good at maths or science so I assumed STEM wasn’t for me.

 But in 2018 I realised that I actually could learn to code if I wanted.
 I quit my job and did a 12-week coding bootcamp with General Assembly.
 Two weeks later I started a junior front-end developer role.
-About a year later I was promoted to engineer.

-Then in 2020, I was referred to my current company and somehow managed to convince them that I had potential.
+In 2020, I was referred to my current company and somehow managed to convince them that I had potential.
 They hired me. 🎉

 Of course, I have worked hard over the past few years to get here.
-Aside from learning to code, the biggest thing that helped me get to this point is my **personal branding**.<br><br>
+Aside from learning to code (and a lot of privilege - that's a post for another time), the biggest thing that helped me get to this point is my **personal branding**.<br><br>

 ---